 Description: Designated in 1976, it is overseen by the U.S. Fish and Wildlife Service.
 The wilderness is scattered among four unconnected blocks within the Charles M. Russell National Wildlife Refuge located on a peninsula formed by a great bend in the Missouri River.
 The wilderness consists of short prairie grasses, sagebrush and greasewood on the gently rolling interior with ponderosa pine and juniper in the coulees that drop to the shores of Fort Peck Lake.
 This is a wildlife wilderness and is home to mule deer, whitetail deer, antelope and elk as well as birds and small mammals.

 Welcome Creek Wilderness

-Location: In the Lolo National Forest southwest of Missoula.
+Location: In the Lolo National Forest southeast of Missoula.